Pete Graves

 Pete Graves has been a British television presenter working for British Sky Broadcasting.

 He anchored live association football and rugby union matches on Sky Sports.
 He also co-presented on Sky Sports News and Sky News.

 Radio

-Graves eventually took over the position of head commentator on all Newcastle United matches working alongside Mick Martin.
-His first Premier League match was Newcastle's 0–0 draw away at Portsmouth F.C. in October 2005 - He was just 23 years old.
+Graves took over the position of head commentator on all Newcastle United matches working alongside Mick Martin.

 Graves moved to Real Radio (formerly Century Radio) in 2007.
-He worked as a sports reporter and continued to present live coverage of Newcastle United matches.
-His new co-commentator was Bobby Moncur.
-His first match on Real Radio was the 2–1 victory over Liverpool F.C. in February 2007.

-Graves wrote, produced and hosted a special one-hour programme dedicated to the life of his hero Sir Bobby Robson to mark his 75th birthday.
-The programme received widespread recognition and was aired again following Sir Bobby's death in July 2009.
+Graves wrote, produced and hosted a one-hour programme about Bobby Robson to mark his 75th birthday.
+The programme was aired again following Robson's death in July 2009.

 Television

 In February 2009 Graves joined Sky Sports News as a reporter.
 However, from June 2009 he was used mainly as a Presenter.

-Personal life

-Pete is the younger brother of actor Rupert Graves.